SapienzaNLP/ita-bench/README.md

 However, the datasets included in ItaBench may have different licenses.
 Please refer to the original datasets for more information about their licenses.

 ## Publication and citation
-> [!NOTE] Coming soon: a paper on our benchmark suite is under review.
+> Coming soon: a paper on our benchmark suite is under review.
 Stay tuned for updates!

 ## Acknowledgements
 * [Future AI Research](https://future-ai-research.it/) for supporting this work.